5 Written questions

-- Blood vessels that bring blood from the lungs into the left atrium.
+- a Vessels that bring blood from the lungs into the left atrium.

-- e After birth, what does the FORAMEN OVALE become?
+- e After birth, what does the DUCTUS VENOSUS become?

 HINT: It closes.

 - There are three layers of the heart.
 The bulk of the wall of the heart; made up of cardiac muscle tissue and contracts (pumps) the heart.
 Middle layer.

 - The outermost layer of the wall of the heart and is the visceral layer of the serous pericardium (a single layer of flattened epithelium).

 - Veins, in general, that return blood used up by the heart itself to the right atrium of the heart.

 - Where does the base (the top) of the heart point to?

 - The innermost layer of the heart; it is a single layer of squamous epithelium called 'endothelium" and is continuous with the lining of the blood vessels.

 tricuspid valve → Valve between the atrium and ventricle,a lso known as the right atrio-ventricular valve, it has 3 flasks.